Mass media in Africa: Digital media and internet

 Digital media and internet are increasingly part of the African media landscape.
 Journalists across the continent are increasingly using the mobile phone as their primary reporting tool needed to collect text, photo and video.
 This content is often distributed via the internet and is an early example of convergence in the internet and mobile medium.

 Pan African community based websites are also emerging on the scene and reflect trends in the Web 2.0 movement seen in other parts of the world.

 Print media

 Historically, Nigeria has boasted one of the most free and resilient newspaper presses of any African country, even under its past military dictatorships, most of whom have shown an intolerance of the press.
 In the rest of the continent, vibrant journalism is also getting to be the order of the day.
 As in more developed countries, many journalists, in a bid to uphold the integrity of the profession, have preferred to go to jail rather than betray the confidentiality of a source.

 In 2005, journalists representing 23 African nations met in Cameroon and established the Society for the Development of Media in Africa (Société pour le Développement des Médias Africains, SDMA).

+African transnational media

+African transnational media covers a wide range of content, including news, entertainment, music, sports, and culture, which often reflects the rich and diverse tapestry of cultures, languages, and traditions found across the continent.

+Notable examples of transnational news networks include Al Jazeera, BBC Africa, CNN Africa and France 24 Africa, which provide global news coverage with a focus on African affairs.
+Additionally, there are pan-African news organizations like the African Union of Broadcasting, All Africa Global Media, Africanews and local outlets that reach audiences both on the continent and abroad.

+Others examples of transnational media are South Africa's MultiChoice Group (DStv), Nigeria's Channels Television.
+Also South Africa's Naspers distributes Africa Magic and they produce programs in Igbo, Hausa, Yoruba languages.
+Chinese StarTimes produces multiple African language entertainment.
+French Canal+ offers French language entertainment.